wedi/PyMediaRSS2Gen/README.rst

 About
 -----

-This module intents to implement the Media Feed specification version 1.5.1 from Yahoo found at `http://www.rssboard.org/media-rss`__.
+This module intents to implement the `Media Feed specification`_ from Yahoo.
 The Media RSS specification is a namespace for `RSS 2.0`_.
+To accomplish this task it relies heavily on the `PyRSS2Gen module`_.
+As you might guess this Media RSS module is even nameded after its role model.

+Right now this is considered **ALPHA**! *Breaking backwards compatibility is possible at any time*, I will **try** to avoid it though.
+I started off with a base which can be extended as needed or as we (you and me) have time.
+See below for a list with specification details and their current implementation status.
+This way I keep track of what needs to be done and users can see what they can accomplish out of the box and what requires some contributions.
+Feel free to fork the project, implement a missing feature and send a pull request.

 Usage